gauron99/timeLogger/README.md

 ## TODO
 -- Ordered by importance/priority
--- currently working on: highest on the list
+-- currently working on: highest on the list(or one of top 3)

+1. show aprox time during running
+2. rework visual of 'running' state of app
+3. if its a new day, make a distinction in log file
-1. make word wrap for Last shown activity when its too long it overflows off the window
+4. make word wrap for Last shown activity when its too long it overflows off the window
-2. think of additions to config -- add eventually
+5. think of additions to config -- add eventually
-3. make loadConfigFile() & getConfigFile() merged in filework.py
+6. make loadConfigFile() & getConfigFile() merged in filework.py
-4. TEST timeDifference.py module MORE
+7. TEST timeDifference.py module MORE
-5. Redo the innit func in timeLogger.py -- init everything in class itself and call only .config after (aka have only 2 funcs for operating not 3)
+8. Redo the innit func in timeLogger.py -- init everything in class itself and call only .config after (aka have only 2 funcs for operating not 3)

 Below is both information about specified topics and/or TODO etc.